metaplex-foundation/developer-hub/src/pages/core-candy-machine/getting-started/index.md

 ---
 title: Getting Started
-metaTitle: Candy Machine - Getting Started
+metaTitle: Core Candy Machine - Getting Started
-description: Get started with Candy Machines.
+description: Get started with Core Candy Machines.
 ---

-Select the language / library you want to use below to get started with Candy Machines.
+Select the language / library you want to use below to get started with Core Candy Machines.

 {% quick-links %}